 Check out the videos below to see the making in action.
 I've also included pictures of some other capunti I've made (spindles and textures oh my!)
 PS cooking directions are at the bottom too!

-Store your finished capunti on a dishcloth dusted with either flour or cornmeal, don't let them touch or they may stick together.
+Store the finished capunti on a dishcloth dusted with either flour or cornmeal, don't let them touch or they may stick together.
 When I'm about halfway through my dough I stop and bring my water to a boil.
 When its time to cook them I pick up the whole cloth and funnel them directly into the water, this way they don't get squished together like they might if you pick them up by the handful.
 Make sure to liberally salt your water once it comes to a rolling boil.

 These cook up really fast, typically it takes around two minutes depending on the quantity.
 Once it looks like the majority are floating, scoop one up, give it a taste - it should be good to go.
 I've made these with a bunch of different sauces, they're a pretty sturdy shape that can handle just about anything.